-The LGBTIQ+ Inclusive Practices guide explains some of the ways we can use language and other practices to ensure our LGBTIQ+ Deakin staff and students feel safe and included.
+The LGBTIQ+ Inclusive Language guide explains some of the ways we can use language and other practices to ensure our LGBTIQ+ Deakin staff and students feel safe and included.

 - Avoid using gendered pronouns such as ‘he’ or ‘she’.
 Instead, use ‘they’, ‘them’ or ‘their’ – or simply refer to them by their name.
 For example instead of “I met him/her yesterday” you could say “I met [the person’s name] yesterday” or “I met them yesterday”.

 - Avoid masculine and feminine forms of nouns.
-For example; ‘staff’ instead of ‘manpower’, ‘chairperson’ or ‘chair’ instead of ‘chairman’, ‘actor’ instead of ‘actress’.
+For example: ‘staff’ instead of ‘manpower’, ‘chairperson’ or ‘chair’ instead of ‘chairman’.

 - Consider whether you need the person’s title.
 Do you want to use this for formality?
 Historically titles were used to signify a person’s marital status, professional position and/or gender.
 These days someone’s marital status is generally not necessary information.
 If you feel it is necessary to include titles, ensure that you also include Mx for those who identify as non-binary or gender diverse where a traditional title may not be appropriate.

 Welcome ladies and gentlemen…